-If you take either Option 1 or Option 2, then there may be a lump sum payable to your dependants if you die within five years of your pension starting.
-It's therefore important that even after you retire that you keep your expression of wish form up to date, so that in the event of your death the Trustee of the Scheme know who you'd like any lump sums to be paid to.
+If you take Option 1, then there may be a lump sum payable to your dependants if you die within five years of your pension starting.
+It's therefore important that even after you retire that you keep your nomination for lump sum death benefit form up to date, so that in the event of your death the Trustee of the Scheme know who you'd like any lump sums to be paid to.